bseverns/seedBox/README.md

 ## Audio postcard

-A one minute-render of a of the sounds this thing makes: ['long-random-take.wav'](build/fixtures/long-random-take.wav)
+This is the seed: ['tone'](build/fixtures/drone-intro.wav) This is a one minute-render of a of the sounds this thing makes: ['long-random-take.wav'](build/fixtures/long-random-take.wav)

 ## Contributing without fear